j-info/ctfsite/walkthroughs/2022-02-15 - Mustacchio.md

 ## Barry

 We now have a **private ssh key** for user **barry** that we can attempt to login with it.
-I copy the key out and place it in a file on my system called id, `chmod 600 id` and then try and ssh over:
+I copy the key out and place it in a file on my system called id, `chmod 600 id`, and then try and ssh over:

 `ssh -i id barry@10.10.72.4`